16 Psyche: Features

-Numerous features have been reported on Psyche.
+Many features have been reported on Psyche.
 The largest of these are regions of mass-deficits relative to its nominal ellipsoid shape and are reminiscent of the Rheasilvia basin on 4 Vesta.

 In addition to the large-scale regions of mass-deficit, several apparent craters have been reported.
 Observers using the Very Large Telescope's adaptive optics SPHERE imager reported two large craters, on the order of 90 km across, which were provisionally named Meroe /ˈmɛroʊiː/ and Panthia /ˈpænθiə/, after the twin witches in the Roman novel Metamorphoses by Apuleius.
 Observers using the Arecibo Radar Telescope reported craters at the south pole (referred to as Delta), southern midlatitudes (referred to as Eros), and the north pole (referred to as Foxtrot).
 An analysis of the features present in several independent shape models suggests that craters Panthia and Eros are almost certainly real and Foxtrot is likely to be real.
 However, there is uncertainty over the existence of Meroe and Delta.

 Early lightcurve studies suggested that Psyche has large variations in its surface brightness.
 These variations became more evident when attempts were made to invert lightcurves to generate shape models.
 The most recent shape models based on lightcurve inversions simultaneously solve for surface albedo variations, and the resulting maps show regions where local albedo differs from the mean albedo by more than 20% in either direction.
 Notably, the Meroe crater coincides with an area much darker than the mean, and the Panthia crater coincides with an area much brighter than the mean.

 Radar observations with the Arecibo Radar Telescope revealed that Psyche's "background" radar albedo is $\hat{\sigma}_{OC}=0.26$, comparable to other M-type asteroids like 21 Lutetia.
 This value is consistent with a silicate (rocky) regolith enriched in metal phases.
 However, in at least three locations, Psyche's radar albedo is nearly twice this value, suggesting high concentrations of metal phases in these regions.
 One of these locations corresponds with the optically bright Panthia crater, while the other two correspond with regions that have been reported as optically bright.
 This apparent correlation between optical and radar albedos on Psyche has led to the hypothesis that there is a link between the process(es) that create regions of high metal content and brighter terrain.